ASTR0-1/Flyweight_patter_example/README.md

 <i>
 <pre>
-  Implement wheeled robots with body-mounted devices, where the devices can be different robots.
+  To implement the task of working with cash registers, where the registers can be of different manufacturers.
-    Each cash register has a maximum unique number, a collection of goods and the possibility of adding goods, save and print the receipt.
+  Each cash register has a unique number, a collection of goods and the ability to add goods, save and print a receipt.
 </pre>
 </i>